Statistical Machine Learning

 • Tuning of each model (e.g., hyperparameter selection) should be done using cross-validation.

-• The final test set is reserved for comparing the best model from each class of models (e.g., best logistic regression vs. best KNN).
+• The final test set must be reserved solely for comparing the best model from each class of models (e.g., best logistic regression vs. best \(k\)-NN) to prevent selection bias (optimism bias).

 Plug-in Classifiers